mrkkk111/users_csv/README.md

 This app is supposed to process a csv file that contains user data.
 A test file below is missing some data, but can be enhanced, parsed and stored in the DB.

+This [test file](https://raw.githubusercontent.com/mrkkk111/users_csv/master/csv/txt.csv) is included in the csv directory in the project root,<br/>
+to save it on the hard drive please follow the link and hit ctrl + s.

 ```first_name;last_name;birth_date;phone_no
 Stefan;Testowy;1988.11.11;600700800